rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

 # SQL
-These examples in this repo were created long ago in order to teach others some basics of SQL.
+The examples in this repo were created long ago in order to teach others some basics of SQL.
 **I make no warranty on any code in this repo.
 Use at your own risk.**

 Included are examples for creating stored procedures and functions along with some basic SQL commands.